Daniele Polencic

 If the front-end makes 100 HTTP requests per second to the backend, 100 different TCP connections are opened and closed in that second.

-You can improve the latency and save resources if you open a TCP connection and reuse it for any subsequent HTTP requests.
+You can improve the latency and save resources if you open a TCP connection and reuse it for subsequent HTTP requests.

 The HTTP protocol has a feature called HTTP keep-alive, or HTTP connection reuse that uses a single TCP connection to send and receive multiple HTTP requests and responses.